ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/tls_tutorial.md

 <h1 id="tls-tutorial">TLS Tutorial</h1>

 Since Mbed OS 5.11, the [IP networking interface](../reference/ip-networking.html) has been extended to include [TLSSockets](../apis/tlssocket.html), which behave similarly to normal TCP sockets but automatically use Mbed TLS to set up a TLS connection to the server.
 This tutorial, based on [our blog entry](https://os.mbed.com/blog/entry/Adding-TLS-Sockets-to-Mbed-OS/), will help you understand and use TLS encryption in Mbed OS.
+The TLS (Transport Layer Security) is a successor of SSL (Secure Sockets Layer) and it is designed to provide communication security over a computer network.
+You will often find it necessary to use TLSSockets instead of raw TCPSockets when connecting to secured on-line services, such as cloud IoT platforms.

 In particular, this tutorial: